fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 The entire network operates based on content addressing based on Blake3 hashing for efficient content identification and streaming verifiability.

 :::info
-It's also interesting to observe, that the CID is a sort of string-like binary that is human-friendlier in comparison to the underlying binary, which is way longer.
+The CID is a sort of string-like binary that is human-friendlier in comparison to the underlying binary, which is way longer.
 :::

 :::info
 Caching and deduplication are possible due to the immutability of content e.g. if content changes, let's say that an image has some new detail, the files share many of the same bytes.
 The amount of data we have to transfer to fetch is minimum, we'd only pull the difference.
 In today's web, we'd have to transfer both files in full, which is a worse path on resource allocation and performance.
 :::

 ### Hash functions

 The hash function for creating CIDs uses sha-256, but there is support for other hashing algorithms, such as sha1 (used by Git), sha2-256, sha3-255, blake2b-160, blake3, etc. Some older algorithms are proven not to be collision-free, so if algorithms can break, we have to switch the hash algorithm we use in the future!
 The problem with this switching of algorithms is the need to find a future-proof way of identifying the hash functions used to generate the hash, as well as the hash name.

-Multihash is a protocol that comes into play to provide us the valuable metadata for future-proofing.
-To explain it in simple terms: it is the composition where a hash is placed at the end, a prefix as a number to identify the algorithm used and a number to identify the hash name.
-Thereafter, we'd start raising some questions.
+Multihash is a protocol that comes into play to provide us with valuable metadata for future-proofing.
+In an attempt to summarize it, it's the composition of a hash placed at the end, a prefix, as a number to identify the algorithm used, and a number, to identify the hash name.
+Therefore, we'd start raising some questions.
 Without it, how would we get the data back without the ability to identify how it was encoded?
-Some users could use cbor, protocol buffers, json, etc; and there might be plenty of good reasons why for those choices.
+Some users could use cbor, protocol buffers, json, etc, and there might be plenty of good reasons why for those choices.
 Maybe it's a compact binary encoding that is very efficient for storage, easy to work with, etc.

 What's important is that it is the user's choice and why IPLD becomes useful for Fleek Network's use cases.
-A system for understanding and working with data that is made of a Data Model and Codecs, some tools for Linking, and then a handful of other Powerful Features that help us develop a decentralized application.
+A system for understanding and working with data that is made of a data model, codecs, tools for linking, and then a handful of other powerful features that help us develop a decentralized application.

 ### Interplanetary linked data (IPLD)